Clarifai/clarifai-python/clarifai/models/model_serving/README.md

     #self.checkpoint_path: Path = os.path.join(self.base_path, "your checkpoint filename/path")
     #self.model: Callable = <load_your_model_here from checkpoint or folder>

-  #Add relevant model type decorator to the method below (see docs/model_types for ref.)
+  @config.inference.wrap_func
-  def get_predictions(self, input_data, **kwargs):
+  def get_predictions(self, input_data: list, **kwargs) -> list:
     """
     Main model inference method.

     Args:
     -----
-      input_data: A single input data item to predict on.
+      input_data: A list of input data item to predict on.
         Input data can be an image or text, etc depending on the model type.

+      **kwargs: your inference parameters.

     Returns:
     --------
-      One of the clarifai.models.model_serving.models.output types.
+      List of one of the `clarifai.models.model_serving.models.output types` or `config.inference.return_type(your_output)`.
 Refer to the README/docs
     """

     # Delete/Comment out line below and add your inference code
     raise NotImplementedError()
 ```

 - `__init__()` used for one-time loading of inference time artifacts such as models, tokenizers, etc that are frequently called during inference to improve inference speed.

-- `get_predictions()` takes an input data item whose type depends on the task the model solves, & returns predictions for an input data item.
+- `get_predictions()` takes a list of input data items whose type depends on the task the model solves, & returns list of predictions.

-`get_predictions()` should return any of the output types defined under [output](docs/output.md) and the predict function MUST be decorated with a task corresponding [model type decorator](docs/model_types.md).
+`get_predictions()` should return a list of any of the output types defined under [output](docs/output.md) and the predict function MUST be decorated with a task corresponding [@config.inference.wrap_func](docs/model_types.md).
 The model type decorators are responsible for passing input request batches for prediction and formatting the resultant predictions into triton inference responses.

 Additional methods can be added to this script's `Infer` class by the user as deemed necessary for their model inference provided they are invoked inside `get_predictions()` if used at inference time.